List of Wednesday characters: Noble Walker

-Noble Walker (portrayed by Tommie Earl Jenkins as an adult, Ishmael Kesu Ahmed as a younger man) is the Mayor of Jericho.
-In the past, Noble was formerly a sheriff back when Donovan Galpin was a deputy where he covered up the accidental death of Garrett Gates at the hands of Gomez Addams and Morticia Frump.
-He would often get annoyed with the shenanigans from Nevermore Academy.
-Noble later ended up in a coma upon being hit by a car which landed him in a coma and his life support is later unplugged by Marilyn Thornhill/Laurel Gates.
+Noble Walker (portrayed by Tommie Earl Jenkins as an adult, Ishmael Kesu Ahmed as a younger man) is the mayor of Jericho.
+He owns the Pilgrim World theme park.
+Three decades ago, Noble was the Sheriff when Donovan Galpin was a deputy.
+Walker covered up the accidental death of Garrett Gates at the hands of Gomez Addams and Morticia Frump.
+He was often annoyed with the shenanigans from Nevermore Academy.

+Noble was hospitalized after being hit by a car, which put him into a coma.
+His life support was unplugged by Marilyn Thornhill/Laurel Gates, probably because were he to emerge from the coma, he knew too much.

+It was not shown in season two who succeeded Walker as the mayor of Jericho.

 Lucas Walker

-Lucas Walker (portrayed by Iman Marson) is the son of Mayor Noble Walker, he often bullies others.
+Lucas Walker (portrayed by Iman Marson) is the son of Mayor Noble Walker.
+Along with his friends Carter and Jonah, he works at Pilgrim World and often bullies Nevermore students.
+He is seriously bigoted against Outcasts.

 Judi Spannagel

 Judi Spannagel (portrayed by Heather Matarazzo) is an executive assistant at Willow Hill Psychiatric Hospital who was first seen when Wednesday visits Willow Hill Psychiatric Hospital to see Tyler Galpin.
-When Wednesday and Uncle Fester find their way into L.O.I.S. (short for Long-term Outcast Integration Study), they discover the thought-to-be-dead patients inside, like the alien-like Patricia Redcar, the half-faceless Julian Meiojas, an unidentified teenage Frankenstein monster, an unidentified she-wolf, a zombie-masked patient, and an unnamed timid patient.
-Just then, Judi shows up.
-While revealed to be the person who killed Carl Bradbury with her crows, she revealed herself to be Augustus Stonehearst's daughter, the true chief psychiatrist of Willow Hill.
-She had gained Avian abilities from her father's experiments, where she used her crows (including a one-eyed crow) to kill private investigator Carl Bradbury and later Donovan Galpin.
-When Uncle Fester caused a lightning attack that shut down the power to Willow Hill, it released all the prisoners from their cells as Judi flees from the ones that she experimented on.
+When Wednesday and Uncle Fester find their way into L.O.I.S. (short for Long-term Outcast Integration Study), they discover the thought-to-be-dead patients inside, like the alien-like Patricia Redcar, the half-faceless Julian Meiojas, an unidentified teenage Frankenstein's monster, an unidentified she-wolf, a zombie-masked patient, and an unnamed timid patient.

+Judi then shows up, and is revealed to be the murderer of private investigator Carl Bradbury, daughter of Augustus Stonehearst, and true chief psychiatrist of Willow Hill.
+She had gained Avian abilities from her father's experiments, and used her crows (including a one-eyed crow) to kill first Bradbury and later Donovan Galpin.
+When Uncle Fester causes a targeted lightning storm that shuts down the power to Willow Hill, it releases all the prisoners from their cells as Judi flees from the ones that she experimented on.
 Two weeks later, Judi has hired a hitman to take out the escaped prisoners.
 While she mentions that she will become interim director following the death of Dr. Rachael Fairburn, Judi mentions that Fester Addams, Tyler Galpin, and "Slurp" are still at large.
-When confronting Wednesday in her hospital room after she woke up from her coma, Wednesday does make a comment about her illegal activities as Judi claims that the sheriff's department won't be able to find them.
-Later that night, Judi is confronted by "Slurp" (Isaac Night) who addresses her name.
-Agnes later found her dead in Françoise's car, having been murdered by Isaac offscreen.
+When Judi confronts Wednesday in her hospital room after she wakes up from her coma, Wednesday makes a comment about her illegal activities as Judi claims that the sheriff's department won't be able to find them.

+Later that night, Judi is confronted by "Slurp" (Isaac Night), who addresses her by name.
+Agnes later finds her dead in Françoise's car, having been murdered by Isaac offscreen.